TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Complete Ablation Results

 This section presents comprehensive offline training results for all combinations of contributions (\base, \base~+ \firstcontri, \base~+ \secondcontri, \ours) across both datasets (\MaMiPert, \MaPert), with and without filtering.
 We evaluated the performance of the model using the root mean squared logarithmic error (RMSLE, Equation \ref{eq:rmsle}) for each flux channel and the average $R^2$ in all channels.

-The $R^2$ metric is defined in Equation (\ref{eq:r2}), where \(N\) is the number of test samples, \(\vy'_i\) represents the predicted fluxes, \(\vy_i\) represents the ground truth fluxes and \(\bar{\vy}\) represents the mean of the ground truth fluxes test.
+The $R^2$ metric is defined in Equation (\ref{eq:r2}), where \(N\) is the number of test samples, \(\vy'_i\) represents the predicted fluxes, \(\vy_i\) represents the TGLF target fluxes and \(\bar{\vy}\) represents the mean of the TGLF target fluxes on the test set.

-Table \ref{tab:ablation_results} presents a complete ablation of all variation of combinations (model components, dataset size, data filtering).
-Performance metrics are reported as RMSLE ($\times 10^{-2}$) for each flux channel (\(\channelone\), \(\channeltwo\), \(\channelthree\), \(\channelfour\)), along with the average RMSLE across all channels.
-The final column shows the average value of $R^2$ calculated on all channels.